kuutamolabs/kld/README.md

 By default, nodes are locked down once installed and cannot be connected to over SSH.
 Nodes are upgraded using a GitOps model enabling complete system change auditability.

-The customized `nixos-updater` service checks for updates in your private deployment repository.
+The customized `kuutamo-updater` service checks for updates in your private deployment repository.
 If found, the cluster will upgrade.
 The maintainers of the deployment repository control when upgrades are accepted.
 They will review/audit, approve and merge the updated `flake.lock` PR.

 An example install and upgrade workflow is shown below using GitHub.
 Other Git platforms such as Bitbucket and GitLab can be used inplace.
 `kld-mgr` requires root SSH access to server(s) to perform the initial install.
 Other cluster bootstrap methods can be used, such as via USB disk or PXE.

+> Note: For Test/Dev deployments you can retain Root and SSH capabilities by setting the `DEBUG` environement variable to `true` when performing `install`.

+Although monitoring is not mandatory for deploying a node, it is highly recommended.
+Configure the `self_monitoring_url`, `self_monitoring_username`, and `self_monitoring_password` fields of the host in the kld.toml.
+To view Logs remotely set the `promtail_client` in the form `https://<user_id>:<token>@<client hostname>/loki/api/vi/push`

 ![install and upgrade GitOps setup](./install-upgrade-gitops.jpg)